secureCodeBox/documentation/docs/contributing/integrating-a-hook/integration-tests.md

 ## Write your tests

-In most cases, the simplest and most effective way to test your hook is by running it against a demo-app.
+In most cases, the simplest and most effective way to test your hook is by running it after test-scan or against a scan of a demo-app.
 You can also re-use one of the examples you provided.

 Let's have a look at the [read-write-hook](https://github.com/secureCodeBox/secureCodeBox/blob/main/tests/integration/generic/read-write-hook.test.js) test to understand all the steps required: